CryptoVirtuoso/idea/docs/Privacy.md

 To verify your identity and eligibility for token sales and/or related products and services;

-To conduct auditing, data analysis, and research to improve WAX products, services, and customer communications;
+To conduct auditing, data analysis, and research to improve MU products, services, and customer communications;

 To provide customer service;